salierri/dimhaven-docs/trigger-response.md

 ## The fundamentals

-Triggers and Responses as MonoBehaviours, triggers can trigger and anti-trigger based on a player action (Click or walk into a collider)
+Triggers and Responses as MonoBehaviours, triggers can trigger and anti-trigger based on a player action (Click or walk into/out of a collider)

 Responses does not need to be setup in most cases, as Triggers only need GameObjects as responses, and if they find an object without a Response, they will try to populate it with the appropriate one.